Facts & Figures

 The emission of ammonia leads to the formation of harmful fine dust through reaction with other air pollutants.
 Via the input of nitrogen, ammonia also leads to the eutrophication of near-natural ecosystems.
 Through further conversion processes, ammonia emissions contribute to soil acidification, groundwater pollution and indirect emissions of nitrous oxide.

 Within the framework of an international agreement on air pollution control (NEC Directive), Germany has committed itself to reducing ammonia emissions by 29% by 2030 compared to 2005.
 German ammonia emissions are largely generated in the agricultural sector.
 The agricultural ammonia inventory, reports annually the emissions from animal husbandry (stables, storage of farm manure) and soils (application of farm manure, mineral fertilisers, sewage sludge and other organic fertilisers; grazing).
-Agriculture alone emitted around 469.3 kilotonnes of ammonia in 2022.
-In contrast to the previous year, there is a considerable reduction, which is partly due to a sharp drop in pig numbers and partly to the obligation to apply urea fertilisers with lower emissions since 2020.
-The Umweltbundesamt (Federal Environment Agency) calculates the ammonia emissions of the other sectors and publishes them in the IIR (Informative Inventory Report).
+Agriculture alone emitted around 527 kilotonnes of ammonia in 2023.
+In contrast to the previous year, there was a slight reduction, which is partly due to lower mineral fertiliser quantities and partly due to a slight decline in the number of pigs and cattle.
+The Umweltbundesamt calculates the ammonia emissions of the other sectors and publishes them in the IIR (Informative Inventory Report).
+For 2023, these are around 42 kilotons of ammonia.

 Emissions from animal husbandry

-According to the current emission data from 2005, an upper limit of 445 kilotonnes will apply from 2030.
+According to the current emission data from 2005, an upper limit of about 507 kilotonnes will apply from 2030.
 This increases the political pressure to take action to reduce emissions.
-As around 92% of national ammonia emissions in Germany currently come from agriculture, this sector is under particular pressure to adapt.
+As around 93% of national ammonia emissions in Germany currently come from agriculture, this sector is under particular pressure to adapt.

-The most important source of emissions of ammonia in agriculture is manure (slurry, farmyard manure, leachate, but also digestate from biogas plants).
-Manure generally contains high amounts of ammonium nitrogen (NH4+-N) which can rapidly be transformed into gaseous ammonia, in particular on exposure to the atmosphere.
+The most important source of emissions of ammonia in agriculture is manure.
+This incudes slurry, farmyard manure, leachate, but also digestate from biogas plants.
+Manure generally contains high amounts of ammonium nitrogen (NH4+) which can rapidly be transformed into gaseous ammonia, in particular on exposure to the atmosphere.
 In that way it discharges to the air and is lost as a nutrient for crops.
 Such losses occur in housing systems, manure storage systems and during the spreading of manure and have to be reduced as far as possible.

 The most efficient and comparatively inexpensive way is to avoid losses when spreading farm manure.
 To do this, contact with the atmosphere must be kept as short as possible.
-A band-shaped application close to the ground (drag hose) with subsequent rapid incorporation into the soil or the use of a slurry cultivator (immediate incorporation) ensures this in the case of liquid farm fertilizers on uncultivated arable land.
-If the fertilizer is spread in the crop or on grassland, incorporation in this form is not possible.
-However, there are injection and slurry cultivation methods as well as slurry cultivators, which are rarely used in Germany.
+This is achieved by spreading the fertiliser close to the ground in a band shape using a dribble bar followed by rapid incorporation into the soil or immediate incorporation using a slurry cultivator for liquid farm fertilisers on uncultivated arable land.
+If the fertiliser is applied to crops or grassland, incorporation in this form is not possible.
+However, there are injection or slurry methods for this purpose, which are rarely used in Germany.

-In storage, emissions can be avoided by covering slurry and digestate stores as gas-tight as possible and by not storing the excrement in the barn, e.g. under a slatted floor.
+In storage, emissions can be avoided by covering slurry and digestate stores as gas-tight as possible and by not storing the excrement in the barn, such as under a slatted floor.
 A floating sheet, for example, reduces emissions by 85 percent compared to an uncovered storage facility.

-NH3 is also formed after the application of mineral fertilizers.
-Urea has a particularly high emission potential.
-Emissions could be reduced if another type of low-grade fertilizer, e.g. calcium ammonium nitrate, were used instead of urea.
-According to the current Fertilizer Ordinance, urea may only be applied in combination with emission-reducing measures (addition of urease inhibitor or incorporation within four hours) from February 2020.
+Ammonia is also formed after the application of mineral fertilizers.
+The fertilisation with urea has a particularly high emission potential.
+A reduction of the emissions could be achieved if a different type of mineral fertiliser, such as calcium ammonium nitrate, were used instead of urea.
+According to the current Fertiliser Ordinance, since February 2020 urea may only be applied in combination with emission-reducing measures, such as the addition of urease inhibitor or incorporation within four hours.

 More information: